Our team

 Afonso Borges

-Master’s degree in Statistics (UFRJ) and Bachelor’s degree in Statistics (ENCE/IBGE).
-Has solid experience in quantitative research in the areas of public security and the criminal justice system, as well as in the development of data products that guide institutional decision-making.
-Previously worked as a data analyst at the Institute of Public Security (ISP/RJ), the Research Center of the Public Prosecutor’s Office of Rio de Janeiro State (CENPE/MPRJ), and at FGV Direito Rio.
+Master’s degree in Statistics from the Universidade Federal do Rio de Janeiro (UFRJ) and a bachelor’s degree in Statistics from the Escola Nacional de Ciências Estatísticas (ENCE/IBGE).
+He has solid experience in quantitative research in the fields of public security and the criminal justice system, as well as in the development of data products that support institutional decision-making.
+He has previously worked as a data analyst at the Instituto de Segurança Pública (ISP/RJ), the Centro de Pesquisas do Ministério Público do Estado do Rio de Janeiro (CENPE/MPRJ), and FGV Direito Rio.
 More information: Lattes and LinkedIn.

 Alessandra Gomes